ProgMEM-CC/miniblox.impact.client.updatedv2/README.md

 BEFORE USING, Read EULA.md

-# Impact Client Changelog (when a commit is pushed)
+# Impact Client Changelog!

-All notable changes to this project will be documented in this file.
+All notable changes (over > 20 lines) to this project will be documented here :)

 ## [v5.8] - 2025-09-23
 ### Added or bumped
 - bumped `version` from `v5.7` to `v5.8`
 - New `MODULE` added - `ChinaHat`
-- updated `moduleideas`
+- updated `Moduleideas.md`

 ## [v5.7] - 2025-09-23
 ### Added or bumped